On the multidimensional permanent and q-ary designs

-Simulary we can consider an $A(n,q,w,t)$ design with the maximum code distance.
-The minimum Hamming distance between two codewords of an A-design is at most $1+2(w-t)$ (but it can be equal to $1$). $A(n,2,n-1,n)$ designs with Hamming distance $2$ were firstly constructed in \cite{Ham} for every $n\geq 4$.
-Krotov \cite{Kr} and Svanstr\"om \cite{Sv} proved (in other terms) that $A(n,2,n-1,n)$ designs with Hamming distance $3$ exist if and only if $n=2^t$.
-It is straightforward that each $A(n,2,n,t)$ design with Hamming distance $1+2(n-t)$ is a perfect weight code.
+Similarly we can consider an $A(n,q,w,t)$ design with the maximum code distance.
+The code distance of an A-design is at most $1+2(w-t)$ (but it can be equal to $1$). $A(n,2,n,n-1)$ designs with Hamming distance $2$ were firstly constructed in \cite{41:Ham} for every $n\geq 4$.
+Krotov \cite{41:Kr} and Svanstr\"om \cite{41:Sv} proved (in other terms) that $A(n,2,n,n-1)$ designs with Hamming distance $3$ exist if and only if $n=2^t$.
+It is straightforward that each $A(n,2,n,t)$ design with Hamming distance $1+2(n-t)$ is a perfect ternary constant-weight code.